 Supply chain management (SCM) is the management of the flow of goods.
 It includes the movement and storage of raw materials, work-in-process inventory, and finished goods from the point of origin to the point of consumption.
 Interconnected or interlinked networks, channels and node businesses are involved in the provision of products and services required by end customers in a supply chain.
 The physical stream is accompanied by the data stream, which controls and coordinates the movement of materials through the complex supply chain network with its many interfaces.

 A supply chain consists of suppliers, manufacturers, distributors, retailers and customers.
-When all the components of the supply chain work in a well-coordinated and streamlined manner, it is highly efficient and effective.
+When all the supply chain components work well-coordinated and streamlined manner, it is highly efficient and effective.
 The components of a global supply chain are in different geographical regions.
 Global supply chains are very common for enterprises today that take advantage of favourable policies relating to taxation, business, import/export and economic incentives in different countries in order to maximise business performance and satisfy customers.
 Extending the supply chain over vast distances also brings challenges, e.g. higher risk of disruptions.

 The main benefits of using Lean Six Sigma (LSS) in supply chain operations are: